sammy-r-touchet/Rockhopper_Water_Prototype/README.md

 This prototype includes basic water generation, as well as some UI elements to adjust the waves on the fly.

 ## Purpose
-This prototype is intended as example of recent code I've created independently.
+This prototype, as provided, is intended as example of recent code I've created independently.